HRGK-1981/HRGK-1981/README.md

 - 👀 I’m interested in maths, science, and soccer
 - 🌱 I’m currently learning how to create a software, how to repair mobiles, and trying to build a business
 - 💞️ I’m looking to collaborate on SagarisAI and Tomo Chan
-- 📫 How to reach me: haroldrajeshgeorge.kulangara@gmail.com or hrgk1981@gmail.com
+- 📫 How to reach me: hrgk@eduhex.io or hrgk1981@gmail.com
-- ⚡ Fun fact: i play soccer, i do maths, i come from a buisness background, my great grandparents from both sides are natural farmers

 <!---
 HRGK-1981/HRGK-1981 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.